 Transfer credit is only accepted from schools that are accredited by a U.S. government approved agency.
 The Registrar’s office and/or the IBCS admissions committee may consider exceptions to this policy on an individual basis.

 Students transferring fewer than twenty-six credit hours of college level work may be required by IBCS to submit scores from an ACT or an SAT.
 The test administrators automatically forward these results to IBCS when the student specifies IBCS’s ACT number (0178) or the SAT number (5461).

 All undergraduate courses transferred must have, at a minimum, a grade no lower than 71% (C-).

 All graduate courses transferred must have, at a minimum, a grade no lower than 81% (B-).

-At least 25% of the credit hours of any undergraduate degree earned from IBCS must be taken at IBCS.
-At least 51% of the credit hours of any graduate degree earned from IBCS must be taken at IBCS.
+Students earning an undergraduate degree from IBCS must take at least 25% of the credit hours at IBCS.
+Students earning a graduate degree from IBCS must take at least 51% of the credit hours at IBCS.